 \textbf{The effects of pillar size.} According to Eq.~\ref{eq:bev_rank}, the pillar size will affect the resolution of BEV images, thus influencing the segmentation results of SAM.
-In this subsection, we evaluate the effects of pillar size, shown in Tab.~\ref{tab:ablation_voxel}.
+In the letter, we report the effects of pillar size.
 To make its effects more intuitive, we visualize the BEV under different pillar size settings in Fig.~\ref{fig:ablation_voxel}.
 When using larger pillar sizes such as $0.2m$ and $0.4m$, the discretization errors are relatively large, and it is hard to distinguish different objects when they are close to each other.
-However, too small pillar sizes also harm the performance.
-One possible reason is that due to the high resolution brought by small pillar size and the sparsity of LiDAR signals, it is difficult for individual instance to form a complete connected region, and SAM tends to separate one object into many parts.
+However, pillar sizes that are too small also harm the performance.
+One possible reason is that due to the high resolution of the small pillar size and the sparsity of LiDAR signals, it is difficult for individual instances to form a completely connected region.
+SAM tends to separate one object into many parts.
 We set the pillar size as $0.1m$, which is a good balance.

 \textbf{The effects of reflection intensity.} The way to project points into a BEV determines the visual appearance of BEV images, affecting the segmentation.
-In Sec.~\ref{sec:projection}, we claim that using the reflection intensity of points and a predefined intensity-to-RGB mapping is helpful, and we evaluate its effects in this subsection.
+In~\ref{sec:projection}, we claim that using the reflection intensity of points and a predefined intensity-to-RGB mapping is helpful, and we evaluate its effects in this subsection.
 We compare our method with two other types: binary and intensity.
 For binary type, a pixel in a BEV image will be set to white if any point is projected into it, or it will be black otherwise.
 For intensity type, we use the normalized intensity as the grayscale.
 In Tab.~\ref{tab:ablation_intensity}, we can see that using intensity brings gains against the naive binary type, and mapping the intensity to rgb space further dramatically boosts the performance.
-Because the intensity and rgb mapping make BEV images more discriminative, SAM segments them more easily and precisely, thus improving the performance.
+Because the intensity and RGB mapping make BEV images more discriminative, SAM segments them more easily and precisely, thus improving the performance of the proposed method.

-\textbf{The effects of SAM architectures.} Since SAM has different versions with different complexities, we conduct ablation studies to evaluate the effect of model complexity.
-Tab.~\ref{tab:ablation_sam_arch} reveals that using SAM with less capacity performs worse.
-However, there is only a marginal difference between SAM with ViT-L and ViT-H. We argue that the model capacity is not the performance bottleneck when using large models, and the power of SAM still needs to be fully unleashed.
-For insurance purposes, we use SAM with ViT-H.